frederic-perez/AmE-dictionary/data/idioms.md

 __take a leak__ :three: _vulgar slang_ To urinate.
 (Crude.
 Use caution with the topic.
 Usually in reference to a male.) _Could you pull over?
 I need to take a leak._
 __take a leap of faith__
 __take a load off (one’s feet)__ To sit down and rest one’s feet; to relax.
 (Usually said as a suggestion.) _Why don’t you go take a load off for a while, and I’ll fix dinner for tonight?_
+__take a number__ _imperative_ Wait your turn; get in line; there are a lot of other people looking or waiting for the same thing as you.
+(Refers to offices or shops that distribute printed numbers to let customers know the order in which they’ll be helped.
+Often said somewhat ironically or sarcastically.)
 __take a pass__
 __take a piss__ Urinate.
 __take a seat__ :two: To be seated; to select a place to sit.
 (Often an invitation or request.) _Hi, Sean, thank you for coming to see me, please take a seat._ _I was running a bit late to class, so I just took a seat at the back._